Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

 \subsection{Scattering into the van Hove point in Sr$_2$RuO$_4$}

-Under uniaxial pressure, the ruthenate Sr$_2$RuO$_4$ undergoes a Lifshitz transition, traversing a van Hove singularity at a critical compressive strain $\vep_\text{vH}$ \cite{Steppkeeaaf9398}.
+Under uniaxial pressure, Sr$_2$RuO$_4$ undergoes a Lifshitz transition, traversing a van Hove singularity at a critical compressive strain $\vep_\text{vH}$ \cite{Steppkeeaaf9398}.
 Resistivity measurements on very pure samples show a characteristic strange metal `fan' emanating from a critical strain at zero temperature~\cite{PhysRevLett.120.076602}.
 Similar behavior has been found upon traversing the van Hove point by chemical doping~\cite{Kikugawa2004,Shen2007} or by epitaxial strain~\cite{Burganov2016}.
 Outside the fan, the resistivity $\rho \sim T^2$.
 In the uniaxial strain experiment the resistivity near the critical strain fits $\rho \sim T^2 \log (T_\text{vH}/T)$, with $T_\text{vH}=230$K, to excellent accuracy over a range of 40 times the residual resistivity \cite{PhysRevLett.120.076602}.
-This is precisely the behavior obtained in the previous section for cc $\to$ ch scattering near a van Hove singularity in two spatial dimensions.
+This is precisely the behavior obtained above for cc $\to$ ch scattering near a van Hove singularity.
+The single-particle scattering rate scales as $T$ due to ch$\to$ch proceeses~\cite{Pattnaik1992}.

 At high temperatures, the resistivity of unstrained Sr$_2$RuO$_4$ gradually crosses over from quadratic to linear temperature dependence.
 The linear regime onsets about $600$K~\cite{Tyler1998}.
 It is interesting to note that this temperature is roughly comparable to the scale $T_\text{vH}$ mentioned above.
 This conceivably suggests that the high temperature $T$-linear behavior might also be due to cc $\to$ ch scattering into the band containing the van Hove point, although the `hot' band is not small in this case.